Holo-Host/talking-stickies/README.md

 # TalkingStickies

 A holochain hApp for collaborative sticky-note boards.
-Use to run your retrospectives or group brainstorming sessions!
+Use it to run your retrospectives or group brainstorming sessions!

 Real-time colloaboration delivered by [syn](https://github.com/holochain/syn).
 Inspired by [Ideaboards](https://ideaboardz.com)

+## Install

+1. Install and run the [Holochain Launcher](https://github.com/holochain/launcher/releases)
+2. Go to [https://github.com/Holo-Host/talking-stickies/releases] and download the *webapp* file under assets
+3. In the Holochain Launcher click *Install New App* and *Select From Filesystem* and then choose the *webapp* file you downloaded.
+4. Enjoy!

-## Environment Setup
+## Dev Environment Setup

 1. Install the holochain dev environment (only nix-shell is required): https://developer.holochain.org/docs/install/
 2. Enable Holochain cachix with: